Meetings

 Red Shield Appeal

-Lions assist the Salvation Army with their Christmas fundraising drive through the Christmas kettle campaign, by spending a day with a kettle!
+Lions assist the Salvation Army with their Christmas fundraising drive through the Christmas kettle campaign, by spending a few days with a kettle!

 Several years ago the Lions were recipients of funding from this RCMP Charity event.
 Because of their enthusiastic participation and willing support, Lions have been invited each year since then, to help in the Klondyke event.
-Each year the RCMP select two different charities to receive the proceeds of the night.
-Lions enjoy yet another opportunity to work with an agency engaged in public fudraising to supply resources to those who can benefit from such assistance.
+Although the RCMP has since given the event over to the Church Lad's Brigade, the MPLC is still involved in assisting with the operation of the event.
+Lions enjoy yet another opportunity to work with an agency engaged in public fundraising to supply resources to those who can benefit from such assistance.

 Santa Claus Parade

 Lions have organized and hosted the Santa Claus parade in Mount Pearl since 1955!!
 Each year they contact churches, community groups, schools and businesses to invite their participation in the parade.
-Cheerleaders, cadet bands, Newfoundland dogs and animated characters are among the many groups that walk the 3km parade route from Mount Pearl Intermediate School to Mount Pearl Square.
+Cheerleaders, Scouts, sport teams, cadet bands, Newfoundland dogs and animated characters are among the many groups that walk the 3km parade route from Mount Pearl Intermediate School to Mount Pearl Square.
 City floats, Nativity scenes, festive business vehicles are decorated in the spirit of Christmas and travel the route to bring joy to the thousands of by-standers.
-Lions pack and distribute 3500 bags of treats with candy donated by Piper's; and, serve 600 hotdogs, donated by the City of Mount Pearl, to participating youth.
-Lions with the support of the Girl Guides and Coleman's collect a truckload of food for the St Vincent de Paul Society.
-In the 2011 parade, Lions added to the loonies collected by volunteers and matched by Scotia Bank to give approximately $5600 to the Community Food Sharing Association.
+Lions pack and distribute 3500 bags of candy; and, serve 800 hotdogs, donated by the City of Mount Pearl, with soft drinks donated by Browning Harvey, Hot Chocolate and Tim Bits donated by Tim Horton's, to parade participants.
+Lions with the support of the Girl Guides and Coleman's Grocery Store, collect a truckload of food for the St Vincent de Paul Society.
+Lions add to the loonies collected by volunteers and matched by Scotia Bank, to give approximately $5,000 - $6000 to the Community Food Banks.

-These $150 Lions Memorial scholarships are awarded to two students in each of the Mount Pearl's high schools.
+The $150 Lions Memorial scholarships are awarded to two students in both Mount Pearl Senior and O'Donel high schools.
 They are awarded based on the student's academic achievements and contribution to the school or community.
+Cheques are presented by the President.

-This competition between six speakers of Mount Pearl Intermediate and St. Peter's Junior High is usually held in early May.
+The junior high competition between six speakers of Mount Pearl Intermediate and St. Peter's Junior High is usually held in early May.
 Judges and Questioners are selected with similar qualifications as those for the Senior Speak Out.
 All participants receive a plaque or medal and a cash award.
 The top three speakers receive special awards.
-The winner goes to a Zone 9 Junior Speak Out with speakers from three other Clubs.
+The winner goes to a Zone 9 Junior Speak Out with speakers from four other Lions Club competitions: St Vincent's, Trepassey, CBS and Waterford Hospital Lions Clubs.

 Special Olympics - Opening Eyes